Nintendo optical discs: Wii Optical Disc

 The Wii Optical Disc (RVL-006) is the physical game medium for the Wii, created by Panasonic.
 Nintendo extended its proprietary technology to use a full size 12 cm, 4.7/8.54 GB DVD-based disc, retaining the benefits of the GameCube Game Disc, and adding the standard capacity of a double-layer DVD-ROM.
 Wii Discs always include a partition with files to update the Wii system software, which are installed before starting the game if needed.
 This ensures that systems that cannot connect to the Internet are still updated.
-For the same reasons as GameCube, Wii cannot play DVD movies or CDs.
-However, earlier Wiis can play DVDs using homebrew such as WiiMC.
+For the same reasons as the GameCube, the Wii cannot play DVD movies or CDs.
+Earlier Wiis can play DVDs using homebrew such as WiiMC.

-The Wii can read dual-layer discs, and all games are single-layer prior to the release of Super Smash Bros.
+The Wii can read dual-layer discs, and all games were single-layer prior to the release of Super Smash Bros.
 Brawl.
 Upon that release, Nintendo admitted that some Wii systems may have trouble reading dual-layer discs due to a dirty laser lens.
 Nintendo repaired systems with dual-layer problems, and later released a disc cleaning kit for users to purchase.

 Wii U Optical Disc

 The Wii U Optical Disc (WUP-006) is the retail physical game medium for the Wii U, with a capacity of 25 GB.
 There is no 50 GB dual layer version.
-The Wii U system software is backwards compatible with Wii Optical Discs, but not with GameCube game discs.
+The Wii U system software is backwards compatible with Wii Optical Discs, but not with GameCube game discs, while a Wii U disc can physically be inserted into a Wii but cannot be read.
 The Wii U Optical Discs differ in appearance from most other optical discs in that they have soft, rounded edges.

 The console's optical drive was developed and supplied by Panasonic, a founding member in the Blu-ray Disc Association.
 It is not clear whether the Wii U Optical Disc is similar in physical design to the Blu-ray physical disc specification.
 Nintendo president Satoru Iwata stated, "Wii U does not have DVD or Blu-ray playback capabilities.
 The reason for that is that we feel that enough people already have devices that are capable of playing DVDs and Blu-ray, such that it didn't warrant the cost involved to build that functionality into the Wii U console because of the patents related to those technologies".
 Like with the GameCube and Wii optical discs, it was chosen by Nintendo to prevent copyright infringement of games, to reduce cost by avoiding licensing fees to the Blu-ray Disc Association (BDA), and to reduce loading times.
 This also prevents the console from being modified into a DVD or Blu-ray movie player.